 EAST ST. LOUIS, Ill. — A federal judge in Illinois on June 29 partially granted a motion to stay a putative class complaint accusing a senior living provider of violating the Illinois Biometric Information Privacy Act (BIPA) by collecting and storing employees’ data without proper notices or consent, finding that the rulings in two states cases and one federal case will likely impact this one.

 WASHINGTON, D.C. — The U.S. Supreme Court in its June 28 order list denied certiorari to a group of individuals who claimed that warrantless border searches of their electronic devices violated their rights under the Fourth Amendment to the U.S. Constitution.

 PASADENA, Calif. —The Ninth Circuit U.S. Court of Appeals held June 23 that a commercial general liability insurer’s arguments for overturning a jury's $618,380 attorney fee award in favor of Yahoo “are unavailing,” also rejecting Yahoo’s cross-appeal in the parties’ data privacy coverage dispute.

-SAN FRANCISCO — The named plaintiffs in a consolidated class action over multiple data breaches experienced by Yahoo!
-Inc. failed in their bid to dispose of one man’s appeal of the approval of a $117.5 million settlement of the suit, when a Ninth Circuit U.S. Court of Appeals panel on Nov.
-20 denied their motion for summary affirmance of the approval ruling (In re: Yahoo!
-Inc. Customer Data Security Breach Litigation, Nos.
-20-16633 and 20-16779, 9th Cir.).
+SAN FRANCISCO — The named plaintiffs in a consolidated class action over a series of data breaches experienced by Yahoo!
+Inc. failed in their quest to dispose of two appeals of a $117.5 million settlement of the suit, with a Ninth Circuit U.S. Court of Appeals panel on June 8 denying motion to summarily affirm and dismiss the appeals.